 3. Scroll down until you see the ‘Check Admission Status’ tab and click it.

-4. Pick your exam year, type in your registration number, and hit ‘Check Admission Status’ again.
+4. Pick your exam year, type in your registration number, and click on ‘Check Admission Status’ again.

 If you followed the steps above, you have been able to view your admission status successfully.